 Protect.
 Educate.
 Empower.

-It's what we do for 1.9 million children each week.
+It's what we do for millions of children each year.

 This is what the power of play can do: